 • Inpatient ADMISSIONS.
-Non-emergency admissions to a hospital, SKILLED NURSING FACILITY, or SPECIALTY HOSPITAL require prior authorization from the carrier.
+Non-emergency admissions to a hospital, SKILLED NURSING FACILITY, or specialty hospital require precertification from Quantum Health.
 All preadmission testing must be rendered on an outpatient basis before the scheduled admission and not repeated upon admission for surgery.
 The covered person will be responsible for the pre-admission testing charges if he/she cancels or postpones the scheduled admission.